MakuwaDev/UW-Projects/Year2/C++ Programming Course/Task4/README.md

 # Multivariate Polynomial Ring

+## ⚠️ Disclaimer
+This was a pair project, co-author: Hanna Marszałek.

 ## Short task summary/translation:

 This project involves implementing a multivariate polynomial ring using a template class: